DIVISION JURY RESPONSIBILITIES AND AUTHORITY

 - The Jury may consider applications for 4000 level status and Junior pre-recital hearings simultaneously, provided that the student is registered for the sixteenth hour of 2000 level applied instruction and the proposed recital program is submitted.

 - A pre-recital hearing will not be approved if the student has not been admitted to the appropriate applied level: 3000-level for Music Education and Theory/Composition majors; 4000-level for Performance majors (Senior Recital).

 Entry to 5000 Level (Graduate Level) Study

 - The Jury may consider applications for 5000 level status and Senior pre-recital hearings simultaneously.
 This is recommended for students who will pursue graduate study at UTC.

 - 5000 level status will not be granted if the senior recital is not approved.

 - The student applying for admission to 5000 level status must include a comprehensive repertoire list to accompany the completed Division Jury form.

 DIVISION JURY SCHEDULE

-Division Jury auditions are scheduled for the Fridays before classes begin in the fall and spring semesters and on selected Thursday afternoons during the semester.
+Division Jury auditions are scheduled for the Fridays before classes begin in the fall and spring semesters, on selected Thursday afternoons during the semester, and on Tuesday afternoons at the end of the semester designated as Reading Days.
 The schedule is posted on the department web site and on the bulletin board outside the Music Office.